daplatform/elevenlabs/README.md

 # Bloopa 🌈🐾
+**it was difficult to show everything in the demo video.
+Hence we have created this section**
 ## Overview 📚✨
 Welcome to **Bloopa**, the innovative app designed to empower children with speech difficulties!
 Bloopa transforms learning and communication through interactive features that engage kids in fun and meaningful ways. 🌟